nlasheras/aoc-2022/README.md

 ### Day 23

 This one was easier than yesterday.
 For part 2 I can probably speed it up a bit avoiding the comparison between sets.

+### Day 24

+I got a good idea to get a nice speed up but it wasn't good enough and I still needed 20 min for part 1.
+Then I realized that `or_insert` wasn't working as intented.
+When manually inserting in the map myself I got the times to under seconds.
+Reworking the simulation so I can simulate from a previous step has speed up the code a bit.